zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 [Insert pictures of field lines of electric and magnetic dipoles]

 Finally, we would like to emphasize certain properties of the solution of the Maxwell equations in terms of potentials.
 Perhaps the most obvious one is that the scattered field is expressed as a volume integral.
 While the geometry of the volume containing the charges plays an important role, it is now apparent that the interior of the volume is the actual source of what we consider the surface reflection \[[5](#references) (vol. I, ch.
 31)\].
 Furthermore, Equation 10.3 says that the microscopic electromagnetic field always propagates at the speed of light.
-The dipole field interferes with the incident field in such a way that the total macroscopic field appears to have a lower phase velocity, which is used as the definition of the index of refraction.
+The dipole field interferes with the incident field in such a way that the total macroscopic field appears to have a lower phase velocity, which is used as the definition of the refractive index.
 This mechanism is described by the [Ewald-Oseen extinction theorem](https://en.wikipedia.org/wiki/Ewald%E2%80%93Oseen_extinction_theorem) \[[6](#references) (ch.
 2.4)\].

 ## II.
 Electromagnetic Scattering